 Where we stayed: We ended up staying at the 49er Inn, a motel that was one of the cheapest accommodations I found.
 It was perfectly fine — there was a pool and free buffet breakfast, so I really can’t complain.

-Getting to Jackson Hole, WY
+Getting to Jackson Hole, Wyoming

 If you’re not from the area, like us, and need to fly in, there are a few options.